VladIakimenko/Team-Coursework-Vkinder/README.md

 3. Set up your PC or server to work with PostgreSQL
 4. Edit the "postgres_config.py" in the "Database" package to provide the DB connection details.

-Kindly note, that the application does not crate the database itself, so before starting the app use "createdb" command in terminal.
+Kindly note, that the application does not create the database itself, so before starting the app use "createdb" command in terminal.

 ## Requirements
 The program has the following dependencies: